enionsouza/stocks-watcher/README.md

 yarn
 ```

 3. For the last step of the process, you just need to edit the file `APIKEY_TEMPLATE.js` in the folder `src/utils/`.
-Make sure to change the `APIKEY` variable to the one that you got previously from the API dashboard.
-Now, run:
+Make sure to change the `APIKEY` variable to the one that you got previously from the API dashboard, and rename the file name to `APIKEY.js`.
+Now, on your terminal, run:
 ```sh
 yarn start
 ```